guettli/golang-and-vscode/README.md

 ctrl-` --> show/hide terminal.

 ctrl-e --> switch between recently used files.
+Good if you want to swith to the previous file quickly.
+Otherwise I prefer ctrl-p

 ctrl-space --> autocomplete (for example find the struct in a package and add the package name before the name)